jackbmontgomery/jackbmontgomery.com/content/posts/solving-odes-with-neural-networks/index.md

 date: 2025-01-22
 lastmod: 2025-01-29T13:07:16
 showTableOfContents: true
-tags: ['physics', 'neural-networks']
+tags: ["physics", "neural-networks"]
 title: "Solving Ordinary Differential Equations Using Neural Networks"
 type: "post"
 ---

 # Solving Ordinary Differential Equations Using Neural Networks

 Neural networks typically train by backpropagating error signals from the training data.
 But what if we could impose additional constraints on the network’s output to guide learning?
 By incorporating **physical** constraints into the training process, we obtain **physics-informed neural networks (PINNs)**.

 In this post, we explore how PINNs can be used to solve ordinary differential equations (ODEs).
 This discussion is inspired by the work of [Hubert Baty, Leo Baty](https://arxiv.org/abs/2302.12260).

 ### First Equation to Solve:

 $$
 \frac{dy}{dt} + 0.1y - \sin\left(\frac{\pi t}{2}\right) = 0
 $$

 Solving a differential equation means finding \( y(t) \) such that the equation holds.
 However, solving differential equations analytically is often infeasible.
 As a result, we typically rely on numerical schemes to approximate the solution.

 ## Exact Solution Using Numerical Integration

 We will use the Runge-Kutta 4 (RK4) method as our numerical integrator to compute the trajectory of the solution over \( t \in [0, 30] \).
 The RK4 method approximates solutions by expressing the equation in terms of its first derivative:

 $$
 \frac{dy}{dt} = \sin\left(\frac{\pi t}{2}\right) - 0.1y
 $$

 with the initial condition \( y(0) = 1 \).

 Using this formulation, the RK4 method estimates the change in \( y \) at each step based on a weighted average of derivative evaluations.
 Let’s see this in action:

 {{< details title="Code" >}}

 ```python
 import matplotlib.pyplot as plt
 import torch